-TAIWAN Generally no, unless otherwise approved by the FSC because loans made by an insurance enterprise shall be limited to the following: Loans guaranteed by a bank or by a credit guarantee institution recognized by the competent authority Loans secured by personal property or real property Loans secured by qualified securities as defined in Article 146-1 of the Insurance Act For life insurance enterprises, loans secured by life insurance policies issued by said life insurance business THAILAND Yes, there are two types of loans that the insurer can grant to insurtech start-ups (without OIC approval required): THAILAND Loans with property mortgaged or pledged as collateral.
+THAILAND Yes, there are two types of loans that the insurer can grant to insurtech start-ups: Loans with property mortgaged or pledged as collateral.
 The loan for each company shall not exceed 70% of the assessed price of the property, which the insurtech start-up mortgages or pledges as collateral.
-Loans guaranteed by financial institutions, foreign banks or international organizations VIETNAM Yes, provided that the insurer has satisfied the relevant requirements under the Law on Credit Institutions and the regulations of the State Bank of Vietnam.
+Loans guaranteed by financial institutions, foreign banks or international organizations that receive the credit rating of not lower than the investment grade.
+VIETNAM Yes, provided that the insurer has satisfied the relevant requirements under the Law on Credit Institutions and the regulations of the State Bank of Vietnam.

-Corporate Approvals
+Corporate approvals

-What type of corporate approvals is required for an insurer to invest in an insurtech start-up?
+06 What type of corporate approvals is required for an insurer to invest in an insurtech start-up?

-AUSTRALIA If the insurer is publicly listed in Australia, then usually it would simply require the consent of the board of directors.
-Given the relatively small size of start-ups, an investment in one would be very unlikely to trigger a requirement for shareholder approval under the relevant listing rules. ) CHINA Equity investment in another entity must be approved by the shareholders' meeting or the board of directors of an insurance company, depending on the relevant requirements in its articles of association and/or its relevant rules of equity investment.
+CHINA There are no specific statutory requirements.
+Insurers should follow their internal investment process and usually, approval from the investment committee and board would be required.
 HONG KONG There are no specific statutory requirements.
-Insurers should follow their internal investment process and usually, approval from the investment committee and board would be required. - INDONESIA Regulations do not stipulate what corporate approvals are required for investments.
+Insurers should follow their internal investment process and usually, approval from the investment committee and board would be required.
+INDONESIA Regulations do not stipulate what corporate approvals are required for investments.
 Any corporate approval requirements for the board of directors to conduct certain matters, including to invest, will be stipulated under the insurer's articles of association.
 The insurer's investment committee would need to approve the investment.
-JAPAN The investment in insurtech start-ups must be approved by the board of directors if such investment constitutes an execution of important operations, the applicability of which depends on the sizes of the insurance company and the target company. ( MALAYSIA Depending on the materiality of the investment, the investments will likely require the approval of the board of directors and (if applicable) the investment committee of the insurer.
+JAPAN The investment in insurtech start-ups must be approved by the board of directors if such investment constitutes an execution of important operations, the applicability of which depends on the sizes of the insurance company and the target company.
+MALAYSIA Depending on the materiality of the investment, the investments will likely require the approval of the board of directors and (if applicable) the investment committee of the insurer.
 Under the Malaysian Companies Act (MCA), substantial acquisitions falling within prescribed thresholds will require shareholders' approval.
 Further, if the insurer is a publicly listed company, the listing requirements may similarly require the insurer to obtain shareholders' approval if the investment falls within prescribed thresholds.
 PHILIPPINES Subject to the restrictions/limitations imposed by the Insurance Code and provided that the Articles of Incorporation (AOI) of the insurer does not expressly prohibit the same, a domestic insurer may invest in another corporation and enter into credit transactions with third parties upon the approval of the majority of its board of directors.
 Under the Corporation Code, an insurer may also invest its funds in another corporation or business or for any other purpose other than the primary purpose as stated in its AOI when approved by a majority of the board and ratified by the stockholders representing at least two-thirds of the outstanding capital stock.
+SINGAPORE If an insurer intends to invest in an insurtech start-up, it must seek approval from the board of directors to establish an investment committee and formulate an investment policy.
+The insurer must also ensure that its investments are carried out in accordance with the approved investment policy as well as supervised or directed by the investment committee.
+General corporate law requirements should also be considered to determine whether other corporate approvals are required from the directors or shareholders, including requirements prescribed under the constitution of the insurer.
+The insurtech start-up may also be required to obtain the necessary corporate approvals in order for the insurer to invest.
+If the insurtech start-up is a Singapore incorporated company, it will also need to comply with general corporate law requirements under Singapore law, such as obtaining shareholders' approval in a general meeting if there is any issue of shares by the company.